Song of Russia: Production

-MGM Pictures rapidly greenlit a war film set in the Soviet Union in 1942 after the United States Office of War Information encouraged films positively portraying the Allied Powers and in order to beat competing studios with similar ideas.
-The Government of the Soviet Union agreed to assist the film production in exchange for blocking "White or Anti-Soviet Russian" influence on the film.
+Metro-Goldwyn-Mayer rapidly greenlit a war film set in the Soviet Union in 1942 after the United States Office of War Information encouraged films positively portraying the Allied Powers and in order to beat competing studios with similar ideas.
+The Soviet Government agreed to assist the film production in exchange for blocking "White or Anti-Soviet Russian" influence on the film.
 In October 1942, Russian-born director Gregory Ratoff discussed the project further with Soviet Ambassador to the United States Andrei Gromyko.

 Anna Louise Strong, David Hertz, Guy Trosper, and Michael Blankfort each worked on drafts of the screenplay before the final version was written by Paul Jarrico and Richard Collins.
 The U.S. government later pressured MGM to have Boris Ingster rewrite the screenplay further to downplay the film's Stalinist tones.
 Kathryn Grayson, Hedy Lamarr, Barbara Pearson, Signe Hasso, Donna Reed, and Greta Garbo were all considered for the role of Nadya with Garbo preferred before Susan Peters was cast in the role.
 Walter Pidgeon and Margaret O'Brien were originally cast as John and Sasha.
 Elliott Sullivan and Jean Rogers also auditioned for roles in the film, while Keenan Wynn and Morris Ankrum were hired but recast.

 Principal photography began on the film on March 11, 1943, and continued until late May, resuming again in June and July.
 Reshoots occurred in December 1943.
 The film was shot in California, with Rancho Park Golf Course and Sierra Mountains used as locations.
 On June 29, 1943, Ratoff collapsed during filming, forcing László Benedek to step in as director for the rest of principal photography.
 Additionally Marvin Stuart had to become assistant director after Roland Asher joined the Royal Air Force, George Hively replaced George Boemler as editor.